Transformers Action Figures rival Star Wars in terms of sheer mind-boggling amount of toys produced and media created to sell these toys.

 The Targetmasters were humanoid robots who transformed into the robots weapons and the Headmasters were vehicle pilots who became the head of the robot.
 By joining the head and body together you got a display panel on the robot's chest with its vital stats - speed, strength and intelligence.

-The biggest Transformers figure ever made was a Headmaster, Fortress Maximus, who was an awesome two-foot-tall battle station figure that could turn into an entire city!
+The biggest Transformers Action Figures ever made was a Headmaster, Fortress Maximus, who was an awesome two-foot-tall battle station figure that could turn into an entire city!

-Also released this year were the Monsterbots, monsters which emitted sparks when you pushed a button; and Sixshot, who was the first Transformers figure with six modes of change!
+Also released this year were the Monsterbots, monsters which emitted sparks when you pushed a button; and Sixshot, who was the first Transformers Action Figures with six modes of change!

 This year saw a new twist on the Targetmasters / Headmasters theme with the arrival of the Powermasters, these were robots whose humanoid cohorts became their engine in vehicle mode.